About This Program

 You’re happiest when you’re helping others.
 You’re naturally full of energy, and you want a career that keeps you on your toes.
 You’re patient, understanding, and compassionate.
 Physical therapy may be the program for you.

 If you are already a Physical Therapist, you may be interested in our doctorate program:

-Utica College offers a Bachelor of Science degree in Health Studies, leading to a Doctor of Physical Therapy degree for qualified students who meet required continuation standards.
-This is considered a guaranteed freshman admission into the DPT program at Utica College; students accepted as freshmen (designated HSPT or HSP4) are guaranteed entry into the professional PT program pending successful completion of requirements.
+Utica University offers a Bachelor of Science degree in Health Studies, leading to a Doctor of Physical Therapy degree for qualified students who meet required continuation standards.
+This is considered a guaranteed freshman admission into the DPT program at Utica University; students accepted as freshmen (designated HSPT or HSP4) are guaranteed entry into the professional PT program pending successful completion of requirements.

 The Federation of State Board of Physical Therapy (FSBPT) provides some great resources for such requirements that can be reviewed using this link "Licensure Reference Guide" or visiting www.fsbpt.org.
 Additionally, FSBPT also maintains a list of licensing boards' contact information.
 However, this list does not include American Samoa, Northern Mariana Islands, or Guam.